tomwhite/covid-19-uk-data/README.md

 The short version: **publish everything in CSV format, and include historical data!**

 Department of Health and Social Care, and Public Health England
-1. Publish historical data, not just the current day's data.
+1. ~~Publish historical data, not just the current day's data.~~ _New spreadsheet of historical data since 29 March 2020._
-2. Add a column for number of recovered patients to the [daily indicators](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67).
-(It is published on the dashboard, but nowhere else.)
+2. ~~Add a column for number of recovered patients to the [daily indicators](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67).
+(It is published on the dashboard, but nowhere else.)~~ _Provided in the new spreadsheet of historical data since 29 March 2020 - but not being updated at the time of writing._
 3. Publish deaths by hospital every day.

 Public Health Wales